battlecode/battlecode-server-2017/specs.md

     f.
 Research is updated OR a unit is spawned (HQ Only)

-6. Mine damage is applied
+6. Mine damage is applied (SOLDIER Only)
 7. Automatic attacks are performed

     a.
 Robot auto-attacks adjacent enemies (SOLIDER Only)